cybera/text2img/README.md

 AUTH_TOKEN='<hugging face token>'
 ```

 into it.
-If following this approach, remember to `source` to restart your shell, or open a new terminal.

-Note: If this is your first time using Hugging Face models, please make sure to go through [the documentation](https://huggingface.co/docs/hub/security-tokens) and generate a user access token with the scope as `read`.
+Note: If this is your first time using Hugging Face models, please make sure to go through <a href="https://huggingface.co/docs/hub/security-tokens" target="_blank">the documentation</a> and generate a user access token with the scope as `read`.

 Then, get the running instance of all the docker services by